-A big power drain for your watch is the continuous location tracking that it does.
-Navigating with your watch is even worse, so you shouldn’t on your Apple Watch to guide your route.
-To disable the GPS on your Apple Watch, simply open your Apple Watch > Settings > General > Location Services, and toggle the option off.
+A big power drain for your Apple Watch is the continuous location tracking that is happening.
+Navigating with your watch consumes even more juice, so you don’t count on your Apple Watch to guide your route if you’re trying to preserve battery life.
+To disable the GPS on your Apple Watch, simply wake your Apple Watch > Settings > General > Location Services, and toggle the off option.

 Calling with cellular on your Apple Watch is the easiest way to drain its battery.
 Unless you’re only calling for a short amount of time, always try and use your phone.
 Also, using Bluetooth headsets with the watch is fine for a short run, however, if you’re on a flight, you may want to connect to your phone to ensure you still have battery left for after.

 Whenever you receive alerts or notifications, your Apple Watch’s Taptic Engine creates the vibration you feel.
 Since this consumes power, if you have hundreds of alerts coming in every day, you may want to lower the haptic’s strength.
 To do this: open your watch > setting > sounds and haptics > adjust the strength of the haptic feedback.
 An additional tip, you could choose which apps are allowed to send you notifications.